ChenlizheMe/InfEngine/docs/learn/gameplay-components-fields.md

 Use private `_name` attributes for transient state.
 Use `serialized_field(..., hidden=True)` when data must be saved but omitted from the Inspector.
 Regular mutable runtime caches should be rebuilt in lifecycle callbacks and kept out of serialized fields.

+Under the hood, numeric fields (`int`, `float`, `bool`, `Vector2/3/4`) are backed by the native ComponentDataStore, a column store that keeps script data cache-friendly and outside Python objects; other field kinds live in the Python descriptor.
+The Inspector reads the same collected metadata to build its controls, and the scene document stores the values on save.
+Runtime assignments change the in-memory value only; Play mode restores the authored scene from its snapshot when you stop, so a script that writes a serialized field does not persist that write unless the scene is saved.

 ## Inspector references {#references}

 `target` is a GameObject field.
 Its stored form is a persistent scene-object reference; reading `self.target` resolves and returns the live `GameObject`, or `None` when the target is missing or destroyed. `RequiredComponent("MeshRenderer")` filters the picker and rejects Hierarchy drops whose object has no matching component.